lmccart/the-changing-room/README.md

         - `const imageDims = await getDimensions('/images/confused/image.jpeg');`
         - or `getDimensions('/images/confused/image.jpeg').then(imageDims => {do whatever u want here})`

+## Translation

+To accommodate non-English settings, *The Changing Room* uses the [i18next](https://www.i18next.com/) package for internationalization.

+### Changing the language

+*The Changing Room* uses a primary and secondary language system in order to function properly.
+It is recommended that English is always kept as the secondary language as a fallback for any translation failures.
+In most instances, the primary language is the only one shown, but sometimes both the primary and secondary langauges are shown, such as the 04-convo introduction.

+In order to change the primary or secondary language, you will need to change the languages in two locations.

+1. Change the language in `/static/data/data.json` to the desired langauge code.
+Often, these are two letters that represent the language (e.g. "en" for English or "fr" for French).
+You must use this same code for Step 2.
+2. Change the language and voice in your `.env` file (see `.env-sample` for an example).
+For the language, use the desired langauge code.
+For the voice, you should use the desired voice for the Mac `say` command generate spoken audios for 02-reflection.
+Please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for more information on selecting a voice.
+3. If you need to generate new audios for this selected language, please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for information on editing the Python script to do so.

+**If you would like to use only one language for *The Changing Room*, change both the primary and secondary languages to the same language code, rather than leaving secondary blank.**

+### Adding a new language

+In order to add a new language to *The Changing Room*, you must take some steps in addition to the ones above.
+After deciding a language code to use for the new language, such as "es" for Spanish, you will need to generate several files with translated information.

+1. First, you must generate translated versions of all .txt and .tsv resources; tese files contain text assets used throughout the installation.
+These files will go in `/static/data/YOUR-LANG-CODE` (e.g. `/static/data/es`).
+The original of each file that needs to be translated can be found in `/static/data/en`.
+Here is the complete list of files needed:

+* `00_intro_YOUR-LANG-CODE.txt`
+* `01_self_YOUR-LANG-CODE.tsv`
+* `02_meditation_emotion_specific_YOUR-LANG-CODE.tsv`
+* `02_meditation_YOUR-LANG-CODE.txt`
+* `02_memories_YOUR-LANG-CODE.tsv`\*
+* `03_selection_intro_YOUR-LANG-CODE.txt`
+* `04_convo1_intro_YOUR-LANG-CODE.txt`
+* `04_substitutions_YOUR-LANG-CODE.tsv`\*
+* `05_directions_YOUR-LANG-CODE.tsv`

+\*Some .tsv files contain information in multiple langauges.
+For `02_memories.tsv`, this allows for memories in both languages to appear in the experience.
+For `04-substitutions.tsv`, this allows for substitutions across several languages.

+2. Next, you will need to generate an internationalization resource JSON called `translation.json` and place it in `/areas/js/locales/YOUR_LANG_CODE` (e.g. `/areas/js/locales/es`).
+This list should have several key-value pairs that i18next uses to serve the desired translations.
+You will need key-value pairs for the following:

+* Each of the possible emotions
+* Each of the file resources created in Step 1
+* Various phrases used through out the app, such as fallback phrases. (*To ensure that phrases aren't missed, you should use another langauge's `translation.json` as a starting place.*)

+If you create new keys not in other language's `translation.json`` files, you MUST add those new keys to these files or they may not return properly translated values in the future.

+3. Lastly, in `areas/js/shared.js`, you must import the necessary translations and add them to the i18next resources on initialization (the `i18nInit` function).
+This should be fairly straightforward following the pre-exisiting examples.
+After you add these, they can stay here and do not be deleted in the future, even if you are not using them.
+By changing the primary and secondary langauges as in the previous section, you will ensure that extra languages are not used.

 ## References
 * https://github.com/peter-murray/node-hue-api#readme
 * https://developers.meethue.com/develop/get-started-2/